Kelstern

-Kelstern is a village and former civil parish, now in the parish of Calcethorpe with Kelstern, in the East Lindsey district of Lincolnshire, England.
+Kelstern is a village in the civil parish of Calcethorpe with Kelstern, in the East Lindsey district of Lincolnshire, England.

+The village is north from the A631 road, 5 mi north-west from Louth and 4 mi south-east from Binbrook.
+Calcethorpe with Kelstern parish also includes the hamlets of Calcethorpe to the south of Kelstern, and Lambcroft to the north.

 In 1961 the parish had a population of 68.
 On 1 April 1987 the parish was abolished and merged with Calcethorpe to form "Calcethorpe with Kelstern".

-The village is north from the A631 road, 5 mi north-west from Louth and 4 mi south-east from Binbrook.
-Calcethorpe with Kelstern parish also includes the hamlets of Calcethorpe to the south of Kelstern, and Lambcroft to the north.

-In the Domesday Book, Kelstern is written as 'Cheilestorne'.
+In the Domesday Book of 1086, Kelstern is written as 'Cheilestorne'.
 The settlement was in the Hundred of Louthesk of the South Riding of Lindsey.
 It included 28.3 households, 0.5 ploughlands, and a meadow 8 acre.
 Klak was Lord of the manor in 1066, this transferred to Waldin the Artificer (or Engineer) in 1086, who was also Tenant-in-chief to king William I.